Phonepaserth/Tutorial-Basic-to-Advance-Image-Video-Processing/README.md

 # Tutorial: From Basic to Advanced Image & Video Processing
 Tutorial: Basic to Advanced Image &amp; Video Processing in Google Colab

-### Contains 5 Units:
+## Contains 5 Units:

-0. Tutorials for starter to use Google Colab and Python basic
+### 0.Tutorials for starter to use Google Colab and Python basic

-1. Image Processing
-2. Pattern Recognition
-3. Geometry in Computer Vision
-4. Deep Learning in Computer Vision
+- Fiko Python basics
+- Fiko colab-tutorial